Noche de Novela: Critical reception

-The song received positive reviews from experts.
+The song received positive reviews from critics.
 Ana Escobar Rivas of the radio network Los 40 noted that "this Anglo-Spanish combo fits perfectly" and that "both voices blend really well".
 Oh Magazine described the song as having "a pop rhythm in which both artists perform very well, breaking down the romance that characterizes them".
 Lucía Castillo of Ok Diario mentioned that Londra and Sheeran do not disappoint with "Noche de novela", expressing that the single has "a very catchy rhythm and melody that makes you unable to stop listening to it".
 In regards to the aesthetics of the music video, Alicia Fortanet from the Cadena 100 website described it as "spectacular".

-In a dual review for La Voz del Interior, Juan Manuel Pairone wrote that Londra in the chorus of the music track "once again finds that ability to captivate with his simplicity and naturalness as a performer", while Diego Tabachnik gave a more negative opinion, saying that "Noche de novela seems like one more in the bunch, lacking that spark of simple guys that characterized both artists".
+In a dual review for La Voz del Interior, Juan Manuel Pairone wrote that Londra in the chorus of the track "once again finds that ability to captivate with his simplicity and naturalness as a performer", while Diego Tabachnik gave a more negative opinion, saying that "Noche de novela seems like one more in the bunch, lacking that spark of simple guys that characterized both artists".
 However, María Solando of The Honey Pop pointed out that Londra and Sheeran effortlessly blend English and Spanish, coming together to provide an incredible musical bridge.